Arvind Kumar (surgeon)

-Arvind Kumar is an Indian surgeon and the chairman of the Institute of Thoracic Surgery, Thoracic Oncology Surgery, and Lung Transplantation at Medanta Hospital, in Gurugram, Haryana.
+Arvind Kumar is an Indian thoracic surgeon.
+He is the chairman of the Institute of Thoracic Surgery, Thoracic Oncology Surgery, and Lung Transplantation at Medanta, Gurugram.
 In 2014, Dr. Kumar was awarded the Dr. B. C. Roy Award by the President of India, Pranab Mukherjee.

 Career

 Dr. Kumar was a professor of surgery and head of the Thoracic and Robotic Surgery Unit at the All India Institute of Medical Sciences, New Delhi (AIIMS) from 1988 to 2012.
 From 2012 to 2020, he was the Centre for Chest Surgery's chairman and director of the Institute of Robotic Surgery at Sir Ganga Ram Hospital, New Delhi.

-Dr. Kumar utilizes minimally invasive thoracic surgical techniques, including video-assisted thoracoscopic surgery (VATS) and robot-assisted thoracic procedures.
+Kumar specialises in minimally invasive thoracic surgical techniques, including video-assisted thoracoscopic surgery (VATS) and robot-assisted thoracic procedures.

 He is a co-founder of the Lung Care Foundation, along with three colleagues.
 This organization aims to improve lung health for patients in India through research and public education.